NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Directory-of-Service/Home/Design/Data-mapping.page.md

 ## FHIR Model

+- An Organization has an OrganizationAffiliation with another Organization
 - An Organization provides HealthcareService(s)
+- A HealthcareService can be delivered at Location(s)
 - A HealthcareService has a Schedule for the services it provides
 - A Schedule contains Slot(s) that are available for the HealthcareService
-- An Organization has an OrganizationAffiliation with another Organization
+- A Schedule has a PratitionerRole/Practitioner that can be referenced

 <plantuml>
 @startuml